padrinobook/padrinobook/02-01-creating-a-new-application.md

 We will go through each line:

 - `JobVacancy.controller :page` - Define the namespace *page* for our JobVacancy app.
 Typically, the controller name will also be part of the route.
 - `do ... end` - This expression defines a block in Ruby.
 Think of it as a method without a name, also called anonymous functions, which is passed to another function as an argument.
-- `get :about, :map => '/about'` - The HTTP command *get* starts the declaration of the route followed by the *about* action (in the form of a Ruby *symbol*), and is finally mapped to the explicit URL */about*.
+- `get :about, :map => '/about'` - The HTTP command *get* starts the declaration of the route followed by the *about* action (in the form of a Ruby symbol[^symbol]), and is finally mapped to the explicit URL */about*.
 When you start your server with `bundle exec padrino s` and visit the URL `http.//localhost:3000/about`, you can see the rendered output of this request.
 - `render :erb, 'page/about'` - This action tells us that we want to render an the *erb* file *page/about*.
 This file is actually located at `app/views/page/about.erb` file.
 Normally the views are placed under *app/views/<controller-name>/<action-name>.<ending>*  Instead of using an ERB templates, you could also use `:haml`, or another template language.
 If you are lazy, you can leave the   option for the rendering option completely out and leave the matching completely for Padrino.

+[^symbol]: Unlike strings, symbols of the same name are initialized and exist in memory only once during a session of ruby.
+This makes your programs more efficient.

 To see what routes you have defined for your app just call `padrino rake routes`: